CookedSeafood/let-me-here/README.md

 Letmehere is a lightweight block sitting mod.

+## Why Another Block Sitting Mod?

+Letmehere does **not** bind the `use` key as the key for sitting.
+For the following reasons:

+1. Convenient and nature to sit without facing a chair.
+2. No filter needed for blocks to sit on and items in hands.

+Other features:

+1. Sit anywhere or the center of the block along the XZ axis.
+2. Optional client installation provides a sitting keybind.

 ## Command

 - `/sit` Make the executor sit in a position choosen as follows: If there is a stair block behind the executor that is of the bottom type and faces in a different direction, use the center of the stair block.
 Otherwise use the executor's position.